Defense Primer: Organization of U.S. Ground Forces

 The Army and Marine Corps are generally organized as hierarchies of units, with each type of unit commanded by a noncommissioned or commissioned officer of a specific rank.
 These units are described from smallest to largest.

 Company/Troop/Battery.
 A company is commanded by a captain and includes two to five subordinate platoons (usually three or four).
 It has about 60-200 personnel.
-Cavalry (air or ground) companies are called troops (Army only); artillery and air and missile defense companies are called batteries.
+Cavalry [air or ground] companies are called troops [Army only]; artillery [and air and missile defense] companies are called batteries.

 Battalion/Squadron.
 A battalion is commanded by a lieutenant colonel and usually includes three to five combat companies and a support company.
 It has about 400-1,000 personnel.
 Cavalry battalions are called squadrons.

-aviation brigade, an artillery brigade, an engineer brigade, and a logistics brigade.
-Army divisions consist of 12,000- 16,000 personnel.
-Marine divisions, also commanded by major generals.
-Each division has three infantry regiments and one artillery regiment and consists of about 20,000 personnel.
+Division.
+An [Army] division is commanded by a major general and includes two to five BCTs (usually four), an aviation brigade, an artillery brigade, an engineer brigade, and a logistics brigade.
+[Army] divisions consist of 12,000-16,000 personnel.
+[Marine divisions are also commanded by major generals.
+Each Marine division has three infantry regiments and one artillery regiment and consists of about 20,000 personnel.]

 Corps.
 Corps are commanded by a lieutenant general and include two to five divisions and numerous support brigades and commands.
-Army corps have about 40,000- 100,000 personnel.
+[Army] corps have about 40,000-100,000 personnel.
 The Marines do not have designated corps, although a Marine Expeditionary Force (MEF) is similar in size and also is commanded by a lieutenant general.

 Army Brigades

-According to the CBO’s The U.S. Military’s Force Structure: Fiscal Year 2024 Update to Personnel Numbers and Costs, and its Interactive Force Structure Tool (November 2023), Army brigades are organized as follows.
+According to the CBO's The U.S. Military's Force Structure: Fiscal Year 2024 Update to Personnel Numbers and Costs, and its Interactive Force Structure Tool (May 2025), Army brigades are organized as follows.

 Marine Corps

-The Marine Corps is a hybrid service, with units that engage in combat on the ground and in the air.
-The Marine Corps organizes its forces into task forces, each with a command, ground combat, aviation combat, and logistics combat element.
-The largest such task force, a Marine expeditionary force (MEF), includes a ground combat division, an air wing, and a support group.
+The Marines organize its forces into task forces, each with a command, ground combat, aviation combat, and logistics combat element.
+The largest task force, a Marine expeditionary force (MEF), includes a ground combat division, an air wing, and a support group.
 The active component of the Marine Corps has three MEFs, including a total of three divisions, three air wings, and three logistics groups.
-The Marine Corps Reserve contains one division, one air wing, and one support group, although they are not organized into a fourth Marine expeditionary force.
+The Marine Corps Reserve contains one division, one air wing, and one support group.
+According to the Marines, for FY2026, the Marine Corps will have 19 AC infantry battalions as well as two AC Littoral Combat Teams (LCTs) assigned to Marine Littoral Regiments (MLRs).
+There are currently eight RC infantry battalions.
+The Marines organize operational forces as follows:

 Marine Air-Ground Task Force (MAGTF)

-The MAGTF is the Marine Corps’ principal organizational construct for conducting missions across the range of military operations.
-MAGTFs consist of ground, air, logistics, and cyberspace assets under a under a central command.
+The MAGTF is the Marine Corps' principal organizational construct for conducting military operations.
+MAGTFs consist of ground, air, logistics, and cyberspace assets under a central command.
+There are three types of MAGTFs: the Marine Expeditionary Force (MEF), the Marine Expeditionary Brigade (MEB), and the Marine Expeditionary Unit (MEU).

-Marine Expeditionary Brigade (MEB) MEBs are task organized for specific missions and consist of 4,000-16,000 Marines.
-MEBs, commanded by a Brigadier General, have increased firepower and aviation assets and are composed of a regimental-size Ground Combat Element, an Aircraft Group, and a Combat Logistics Regiment.
-MEBs are supplied for 30 days of operations.
+MEBs are task organized for specific missions and consist of 4,000-16,000 Marines.
+MEBs, commanded by a Brigadier General, have firepower and aviation assets and are composed of a regimental-size Ground Combat Element, an Aircraft Group, and a Combat Logistics Regiment.

-Marine Expeditionary Unit (MEU) MEUs are forward deployed on Navy ships and are often first to arrive at a crisis.
-Described as “extremely versatile, quick to respond,” MEUs consist of 2,200 Marines and are commanded by a Colonel.
+MEUs are forward deployed on Navy ships and are often first to arrive at a crisis.
+MEUs consist of approximately 2,200 Marines and are commanded by a Colonel.
 MEUs are composed of a Battalion Landing Team; a Composite Helicopter Squadron; and a Combat Logistics Battalion.
-MEUs are supplied for 15 days of operations.

 Related CRS Products